timruiterkamp/project-2-1819/README.md

 ## Some logic I wrote to improve speed

 The current workflow makes a call at every page that is loaded.
 This requires a lot of data and that is just unnescessary.
-So for this reason I created a function that loops over every post, page or other endpoint and create json files with the data that the enpoints contain.
+So for this reason I created a function that loops over every post, page or other endpoint and create json files with the data that the endpoints contain.

 This should be an one time trigger that would ideally be connected to the publish function of wordpress.
 This way the files always stay on the server and there would be no need for any requests to other API's.